smeup/reload/README.md

 - CONFIG (default value if not passed): creates a single Logger instance for every instance of DBNativeAccessConfig defined at startup.
--JVM: creates a single Logger instance for all DBNativeAccessConfig defined at startup.
+- JVM: creates a single Logger instance for all DBNativeAccessConfig defined at startup.

 Property reload.logger.impl could be defined in two alternatives ways: